 Canadian Applicant

-RNs & NPs who are currently licensed in another province or territory in Canada are assessed for registration and licensure in Newfoundland & Labrador using the licensure process listed below.
+Registered Nurses (RNs) & Nurse Practitioners (NPs) who are currently licensed in good standing in another province or territory in Canada are eligible for registration and licensure in Newfoundland & Labrador using an expedited licensure process.

 Eligibility Criteria

-Applicants must hold current licensure as a RN/NP in another Canadian province or territory and must have successfully passed a RN/NP registration exam.
+The applicant must hold current licensure as a RN/NP in another Canadian province or territory and must have passed a RN/NP registration exam.

-- Status is temporary, emergency, conditional or restricted,
+- is of: temporary, emergency, conditional or restricted status

 - has lapsed,